ekhlasur-ru/assignment_03/README.md

 ## Project Overview

-This project demonstrates database design and SQL query skills using a simplified Vehicle Rental System.
+This project shows basic database design and SQL queries using a simple Vehicle Rental System.
-It covers ERD design, table relationships, primary & foreign keys, and core SQL concepts such as JOIN, EXISTS, WHERE, GROUP BY and HAVING.

-## Objectives
+## What This Project Covers

 - Design an ERD with proper relationships
 - Understand and apply PK & FK
 - Write optimized SQL queries based on real-world scenarios

-## Database Entities
+## Database Tables

-The system consists of three main tables:
+The project has 3 tables:

 - Users
 - Vehicles